taxesProperty Tax Assistance

 The property tax system consists of officials who administer the process, property tax agencies, and the laws or regulations that govern what they do.

-The role of the Comptroller's Property Tax Assistance Division (PTAD) is primarily limited to an advisory role.
+The Comptroller's Property Tax Assistance Division (PTAD) is primarily limited to educating, advising and monitoring services.
 PTAD conducts a biennial School District Property Value Study (SDPVS) for each school district for state funding purposes.
 The SDPVS, an independent estimate mandated by the Texas Legislature, ensures that property values within a school district are at or near market value for equitable school funding.
-The Comptroller's values do not directly affect local values or property taxes, which are determined locally.
+The Comptroller's values do not directly affect local values or property taxes.

-Texas law also requires the Comptroller's office to conduct an Appraisal District Ratio Study (ADRS) to measure the performance of each appraisal district in Texas.
-Preformed every two years, this study measures the uniformity and medial level of appraisals performed by an appraisal district within each major property category.
+Texas law also requires the Comptroller's office to conduct an Appraisal District Ratio Study (ADRS) to measure the performance of each appraisal district in Texas every two years.
+This study measures the uniformity and median level of appraisals performed by an appraisal district within each major property category.

 What is a property tax?

-More than 4,796 local governments in Texas — school districts, cities, counties and various special districts — assess property tax to fund local public services.
+More than 4,796 local taxing units in Texas — school districts, cities, counties and various special districts — assess property tax to fund local public services.

-Several types of local governments may tax your property.
+Several types of taxing units may tax your property.
 Texas counties and local school districts tax all nonexempt property within their jurisdictions.
-You also may pay property taxes to a city and to special districts such as hospital, junior college or water districts.
+You also may pay property taxes to a city and special districts such as hospital, junior college or water districts.

 When do they do it?